 Cryotherapy for Abnormal Cervical Cell Changes

 Cryotherapy destroys abnormal tissue on the cervix by freezing it.
-Cryotherapy destroys some normal tissue along with the abnormal tissue.
-During cryotherapy, liquid carbon dioxide (CO2), which is very cold, circulates through a probe placed next to the abnormal tissue.
+This treatment destroys some normal tissue along with the abnormal tissue.
+During the procedure, liquid carbon dioxide (CO2), which is very cold, circulates through a probe placed next to the abnormal tissue.
 This freezes the tissue for 2 to 3 minutes.
-It may be allowed to thaw and then be refrozen for another 2 to 3 minutes.
+The tissue may be allowed to thaw and then be refrozen for another 2 to 3 minutes.
 A single freeze treatment for 5 minutes may also be used.

-Cryotherapy is not adequate treatment if abnormal cells are high in the cervical canal.
-In that case, another treatment, such as a cone biopsy, is recommended instead of cryotherapy.
+Cryotherapy is not the best treatment if abnormal cells are high in the cervical canal.
+In that case, another treatment, such as a cone biopsy, is recommended instead.

 What To Expect

 Most women are able to return to their normal activity level the day after the cryotherapy procedure.

 If you have cryotherapy, you need regular follow-up Pap tests.
 Pap tests should be repeated every 4 to 6 months or as recommended by your doctor.
 After several Pap test results are normal, you and your doctor can decide how often to schedule future Pap tests.